CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise1.md

     ![The New Query button is highlighted in the SSMS toolbar.](media/1.11.png "SSMS Toolbar")

 1. Next, copy and paste the SQL script below into the new query window.
-This script enable the Common Language Runtime in databases.
+This script enables the Common Language Runtime in databases.

     ```sql
     USE WideWorldImporters;